cogentcore/core/docs/content/2-tutorials/1-tic-tac-toe.md

 }
 ```

-Then, we will make it so that clicking on a button sets its text to either X or O based on an alternating variable `current`.
-We also add a `squares` array that keeps track of the value of each square.
-This allows us to prevent users from setting a square if it is already set.
+Then, we will make a `squares` array that keeps track of the value of each square, and we will make it so that clicking on a button sets its value in the array to either X or O based on an alternating variable `current`.
+We also add a [[core.WidgetBase.Updater]] to update the text of each button based on its value in the array.
+Also, we add a reset button that clears all of the squares.

 ```Go
 current := "X"